-Substances including petrol and kava are used recreationally in some remote Indigenous communities.
+Substances including petrol and kava are used recreationally in some remote communities.
 Even when more common substances, such as alcohol or cannabis are used, polarised patterns of use are often observed between members of the same community.
 There tends to be little moderate use, with individuals either using a substance heavily, or not at all.

 Our research focus: